UNIVERSITY CATALOG: 2025-2026

 EED 559F Student Teaching Seminar (1)

-The application for Supervised Practicum must be submitted one semester prior to the semester in which candidates want to begin their final practicum (EED 551C or EED 561CB).
+The application for Supervised Clinical Practice for Interns: Final must be submitted one semester prior to the semester in which candidates want to begin their final practicum (EED 551C).
 Information about deadline dates for submission of applications for Supervised Practicum is mailed to interns in the middle of the semester before the final semester of Supervised Practicum.

 C. Other Program Requirements for Credential Recommendation

-1. Successful completion of California Teaching Performance Assessment (PACT Teaching Event and CATs) and goals for the Individual Induction Plan (completed in EED 559F—Student Teaching Seminar).
+1. Successful completion of Teaching Performance Assessment and completion of the Individual Development Plan (IDP) (completed in EED 559F—Student Teaching Seminar).

-2. Cumulative GPA of 3.0 in professional education coursework and an overall GPA of at least 2.75.
+2. Cumulative GPA of 3.0 in credential program coursework and an overall GPA of at least 2.75.

-3. A grade of “C” or better in all program courses.
+3. A grade of “C” or better in all credential program coursework.

 4. U.S. Constitution requirement.